 Success or failure of a cross-pollination was inferred from the amount of good seed in a mature dehiscing fruit.
-In some combinations however, the ovary did not develop into a fruit and sooner or later the complete flower dropped from shape is botuliform.
+In some combinations however, the ovary did not develop into a fruit and sooner or later the complete flower dropped from the inflorescence.
+Seeds are considered to be good when they are solid and their shape is botuliform.
 Good seeds usually sink in water, while empty ones float.
-Whether good seeds are also viable can only be inferred from germination experiresulting seedlings may not always continue to develop into flowering plants; small number of seed batches have been sown and, if the seeds germinated, are based, is scanty.
+Whether good seeds are also viable can only be inferred from germination experiments.
+Some apparently good seeds germinate, whereas others do not.
+The resulting seedlings may not always continue to develop into flowering plants; some may be chlorotic and die soon.
+Owing to limited facilities, only a very small number of seed batches have been sown and, if the seeds germinated, grown into mature plants.
+Thus, the evidence on which the following conclusions are based, is scanty.
 9.3.
 The biological species concept sensu Grant (1957) applied to the plants studied.